Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Main results

-This condition naturally appears as we bound the $\KL$ divergence of the path probability measures corresponding to the approximate discrete score $(\uRWstar_t)_{t\in [0,\Tf)}$ and the true one $(\uRW_t)_{t\in [0,\Tf)}$ respectively.
-While standard Girsanov theorem for diffusion implies an $\mrl^2$-type approximation error condition for generative models \citep{chen2022sampling}, our result naturally involve the entropic-type condition due to the discrete structure of our noising process.
+where $\mcs$ is given in \eqref{eq:def_mc} and $\mathbf{h}$ is defined in \eqref{eq:def_h}. \end{assumptionRW} This condition naturally appears as we bound the $\KL$ divergence of path probability measures corresponding to the approximate discrete score $(\uRWstar_t)_{t\in [0,\Tf)}$ and the true one $(\uRW_t)_{t\in [0,\Tf)}$ respectively.
+While standard Girsanov theorem for diffusion implies an $\mrl^2$-type approximation error condition for generative models \cite{chen2022sampling}, our results naturally involve the entropic-type condition due to the discrete structure of our noising process.

 \begin{assumptionRW} The data distribution has full support on $\Z^d_m$, \ie, $\mustar(x) \in (0,1) $ for any $x\in \Z^d_m$. \end{assumptionRW}